SimonGoring/Neotoma-Workshop_Oct2013/IntroToR/IntroR_1.md

 ## -0.8986
 ```

-The output gives you both the correlation coefficient (rho) and the _p_-value from a test against a _t_-distribution.
+The output gives you both the correlation coefficient (rho) and the _p_-value from a test against a _t_-distribution, indicating a significant negative correlation between these two sets of values.

 Plot functions
 -----------------